David G. Jones DDS.

 Dr. David G. Jones is a native of Atlanta.
 He graduated from the University of Georgia with a degree in history.
 Dr. Jones attended Emory University’s School of Dentistry, where he received his Doctor of Dental Surgery degree in 1974.
 He served as a captain in the United States Air Force before establishing a restorative practice in Buckhead in 1976.
 He sold his practice in 2000 and in 2004 he joined Oral Surgery Associates as their specialist in TMD and Orofacial Pain.

-He is a member of the American Dental Association, Georgia Dental Association and the American Equilibration Society.
+He is a member of the American Dental Association, Georgia Dental Association, the American Equilibration Society and Fellow in the International College of Dentist.
 He is a graduate of the Dawson Center for Advanced Dental Studies, The L. D. Pankey Institute and the Piper Educational & Research Center.
 Dr. David G. Jones also completed a mini-residency in TMD and Orofacial Pain at the University of Florida, under the direction of Dr. Henry Gremillion.

 Fact sheet on Dr. Kayaker